dibyendumajumdar/ravi/readthedocs/ravi-build-instructions.rst

 Quick build without JIT
 =======================
-A Makefile is supplied for a simple build without the JIT.
+A Makefile is supplied for a simple build without the JIT on Unix platforms.
 Just run ``make`` and follow instructions.
 You may need to customize the Makefiles.

 For building Ravi with JIT options please read on.

 Build Dependencies
 ==================

-* CMake is required for more advanced builds
+* `CMake <https://cmake.org/>`_ is required for more advanced builds
 * On Windows you will need Visual Studio 2017 Community edition

 LLVM JIT Backend
 ================
-Ravi can be built with or without LLVM.
 Following versions of LLVM work with Ravi.

 * LLVM 3.7, 3.8, 3.9, 4.0, 5.0, 6.0
 * LLVM 3.5 and 3.6 should also work but have not been recently tested